apify/apify-docs/sources/platform/storage/request_queue.md

 ## Sharing {#sharing}

 You can invite other Apify users to view or modify your request queues with the [access rights](../collaboration/index.md) system.
 See the [full list of permissions](../collaboration/list_of_permissions.md).

+> Note: Request queues only allow multiple runs to **add new data**.
+A request queue can only be processed by one Actor or task run at any one time.

 ### Sharing request queues between runs {#sharing-request-queues-between-runs}